A quick guide to accommodation options in London

 - Decide your budget

 Depending on what you are used to, London can seem moderately or hugely expensive so you should be realistic about what you can afford.
-Household bills (gas, electricity, etc.) are generally not included in the rental price.
+Household bills (gas, electricity, etc.) are generally not included in the rental price, unless specifically stated.

-Typical private rents for a room in a shared 3-bedroom property start at £500 per month (the average being £700+ per month).
-A single room in an inexpensive hall of residence starts at around £175 - £200 per week (which equals £760 - £870 per month).
+Typical private rents for a room in a shared 3-bedroom property (excluding Central London) start at £500 per month (the average being £700+ per month, though prices can vary significantly depending on property type, size and location).
+A single room in an inexpensive hall of residence starts at around £200 per week (or approximately £870 per month).

 This student rent calculator is a good resource to help you determine your budget.